xvitaly/mhed/docs/source/using-application.rst

 If you want to edit Hosts file as a plain text file, click **Open in text editor** in the **Advanced** menu.
 The file will be loaded with a :ref:`selected <settings-advanced>` (or system default) text editor.

-.. index:: hosts editor, reloading hosts file, refreshing hosts file
+.. index:: reloading hosts file, refreshing hosts file
 .. _usage-reload:

 Reloading Hosts file